omnilaboratory/OBAndroid/README.md

 ## Compatibility

 Full OBAndroid functionality depends on running a certain version of obd on mobile devices.
 View the table below to ensure that you run the correct version of obd with the relevant OBAndroid release.
 The bundled version will always come with the correct, compatible versioning.
-To connect to remote obd nodes, you should check the compatbility dependency below.
+To connect to remote obd nodes, you should check the compatibility dependency below.

-Currently supported invoice format is [OmniBOLT 7](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-07-Hierarchical-Deterministic-(HD)-wallet.md#invoice-encoding)
+The currently supported invoice format is [OmniBOLT 7](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-07-Hierarchical-Deterministic-(HD)-wallet.md#invoice-encoding)

 | OBWallet		|	obd				  |
 | -------- 	  |	----------- |